seasonedcc/croods/docs/docs/cauth-hooks.md

   passwordProps, // it contains props for the password <input> element passwordConfirmationProps, // it contains props for the password
-  // confirmation <input> element formState, // an object that contains input values, errors, and other info reseting, // true when executing the request error, // error string in the request
+  // confirmation <input> element fields // it contains props for the other form fields formState, // an object that contains input values, errors, and other info reseting, // true when executing the request error, // error string in the request